 - Lectures: 20

 - Individual work: 90

-- Lecturer: Polonca Kovač, PhD, Stare Janez, PhD
+- Lecturer: Polonca Kovač, PhD, and Stare Janez, PhD

 1. Objectives and competences